Vehicle Safety Inspection by State (2026)

 Where to get it done

 Every state requires the inspection to be performed by a state-certified station with a licensed inspector on duty.
 You cannot inspect your own vehicle, and a regular oil-change shop is not automatically certified.
-The most convenient certified locations are independent repair garages (the bulk of stations in NY, PA, NC, VA, and TX), national chains (Firestone, Pep Boys, Jiffy Lube, and Valvoline participate in many states), dealerships, and state-run lanes (Delaware, Missouri, and parts of West Virginia).
+The most convenient certified locations are independent repair garages (the bulk of stations in NY, PA, NC, and VA), national chains (Firestone, Pep Boys, Jiffy Lube, and Valvoline participate in many states), dealerships, and state-run lanes (Delaware, Missouri, and parts of West Virginia).
 The state DMV's published list of certified stations is the authoritative reference.
 Showing up to an uncertified shop is the most common cause of a wasted trip.

 The most common fail items